interrogator/jason-lee-iran/README.md

 ![31.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i31.jpg)

-"...but we have oil up to our eyes!
+" ... but we have oil up to our eyes!
 Not our necks but up top to our eyes up here!"

 > Esfahan, Iran, talking about polictics